mxyzpt1k/advent-of-code/README.md

 for the whole contest, but if I see a quick solution using sed or awk, I may make a run for the leaderboard.

+## Day 11: Cosmic Expansion

+Quick part 1, but I rotated the universe the wrong way the first time through part 2.
+That took a while to find.

+## Day 10: Pipe Maze

+Still working on part 2.

 ## Day 9: Mirage Maintenance